 Choose Your Target Market

-Opening a travel agency requires that you do some research on your potential customer demographic.
+Opening a travel agency or becoming a travel agent requires that you do some research on your potential customer demographic.

 First, you must choose who you’re aiming to get on your tours.
 You are likely thinking ‘whoever wants to come’… but it doesn’t work like that.
 If you have a lot of older people coming on your tours, you need to consider the accessibility and length of your tour.

 If you want people to be able to bring their kids, you need to account for pushchairs and slow walkers.
 You need to decide who you’re aiming at in order to set up your tours to be equipped for those people.